Serving God with Energy, Intelligence, Imagination, and Love

 The Presbytery of Northern New England (PNNE) is a mid-council of the Presbyterian Church (USA).
 PNNE consists of all the ministers and churches in New Hampshire, Maine, most of Vermont and northeastern Massachusetts.
 A formal description of the PNNE boundaries is found in the PNNE Bylaws, Article I.C.

-At the end of 2021, 28 PNNE member congregations and one fellowship reported 2,259 members.
+At the end of 2023, 28 PNNE member congregations and one fellowship reported 2,085 members.
 More PNNE statistics are available on the PCUSA statistics page for PNNE.
 You can view a list of our churches on our CHURCHES page.
-A significant strength lies in our approximately 115 active and retired Ministers of Word and Sacrament.
+Our approximately 120 active and retired Ministers of Word and Sacrament provides PNNE with a significant strength.
 The PNNE is one of the 19 presbyteries in the Synod of the Northeast.

 -